NDepend Blog

 The Primary Constructor syntax also applies to record struct:

-Note: In C# 12, the primary constructor syntax is now available for both classes and structs, not just records.
+Note: Since C# 12, the primary constructor syntax is now available for both classes and structs, not just records.
 However, in this non-record context, the compiler generates private fields instead of the public properties created when using records.
 This difference can be confusing at first, and the behavior is explained in detail here: C#12 class and struct Primary Constructors

 Comparing Records with Classes in C#: Value-Based Semantics